 Would you like to use your experience and knowledge to help a current student develop their skills and sense of purpose?

-New mentor applications are now live.
-The deadline for application is Sunday, September 5th, 2021.
+New Mentor applications are now live.
+The deadline is Wednesday, January 4th, 2023.

 City's Mentoring Scheme offers professionals the opportunity to impart knowledge, share experience, inspire and guide our students through a six month one-to-one mentoring relationship.

 The scheme exists as a developmental element of the student journey at City by offering engagement with professionals that can unlock potential and enhance employability.
 By volunteering your time as a mentor you are offering City students a pivotal bridge between academic learning and insight in to industry.